pydantic/pydantic/docs/usage/settings.md

 1. Arguments passed to the `Settings` class initialiser.
 2. Environment variables, e.g. `my_prefix_special_function` as described above.
+3. variables loaded from dotenv (`.env`) files
-3. The default field values for the `Settings` model.
+4. The default field values for the `Settings` model.